byte-mug/cumes/INTERNALS.md

-todo/457 | the envelope: where the message came from, where it's going intd/457 | the envelope, under construction by qmail-queue info/457 | the envelope sender address, after preprocessing local/457 | local envelope recipient addresses, after preprocessing remote/457 | remote envelope recipient addresses, after preprocessing bounce/457 | permanent delivery errors
+todo/457 | the envelope: where the message came from, where it's going intd/457 | the envelope, under construction by qmail-queue info/457 | the envelope sender address, after preprocessing info2/457 | link to info/457, serves as a trigger local/457 | local envelope recipient addresses, after preprocessing remote/457 | remote envelope recipient addresses, after preprocessing bounce/457 | permanent delivery errors